 Arepas, pupusas, and gorditas are similar, in that they are all corn cakes that are cooked on a griddle.
 But each one is the specialty of a different country and has its own distinct characteristics.

-Pupusas are another type of corncake from El Salvador.
-Pupusas are larger and flatter than arepas, and are made with masa harina rather than masarepa.
+Pupusas are larger and flatter than arepas and are made with masa harina rather than masarepa.
 Masa harina is a type of cornmeal made from corn that has been treated with lye or other alkaline solution to remove the hull and germ.
-This process, known as nixtamalization, makes the corn more digestible and nutritious and has been practiced by indigenous people for thousands of years.
+This process, known as nixtamalization, makes the corn more digestible and has been practiced by indigenous people for thousands of years.
 Finely ground masa harina is also used to make corn tortillas, and more coarsely ground masa harina is used to make tamales.
 Masa harina is also produced commercially in dried form and must be reconstituted with water before use, but homemade masa harina is delicious and not very difficult to make.
 Pupusas are similar to Mexican tortillas, except that they are slightly thicker and they are stuffed with a filling before they are cooked on the griddle.
 Typical fillings include cheese, beans, and ground pork (chicharrón).

-are a Mexican specialty.
-Gorditas resemble arepas, but like pupusas they are made with masa harina.
+Gorditas resemble arepas, but like pupusas, they are made with masa harina.
 These corn cakes are deep fried until they are golden and crispy (but they can also be cooked on a griddle or comal).
 Gorditas puff up when fried in oil, forming an air pocket somewhat like pita bread.
-The word gordita means "little and fat" and they are so named because once they are cooked they are split open and stuffed with cheese, onions, beef or pork, and/or chile peppers, and served with salsa.
+The word gordita means "little and fat," and they are so named because once they are cooked, they are split open and stuffed with cheese, onions, beef or pork, and/or chile peppers, and served with salsa.